barumau/pandunia/portugal/portugal-pandunia.md

 força - lika
 força aérea - air gun
 foto (fotografia) - foto grafi
-fotografia - foto grafi shuta
+fotografia - foto grafi suta
 fraco (débil) - debil
 fraco - mirde
 fragmento - parche